Simple money tracking

 Can roommates use a running balance?

 Yes.
 It is useful for utilities, household supplies, groceries, subscriptions, rent extras, and other shared costs where one roommate often pays first.
+For one monthly household settle-up across several roommates, use the Roommate Bill Split Calculator.
+For a balance that keeps changing over time, a running balance is easier than recalculating everything from memory.

 Is a running balance better than a spreadsheet?

 A spreadsheet can work for simple or short-term tracking.
 A dedicated app is usually easier when the balance keeps changing, repayments happen later, recurring costs repeat, or you need reminders and a clear history on mobile.
+If you are still choosing the tracking method, compare the best way to track IOUs between people; if the choice is specifically spreadsheet vs app, compare spreadsheets and apps for tracking money owed.

 Do both people need to use the same app?